Bruneros8/Casino-Craps-Game/README.md

 # Casino Craps Game

-This project is a Java-based implementation of the classic casino dice game Craps.
+This project is a Java-based implementation of the classic casino dice game Craps, being the school assessment.
 It provides an interactive, text-based experience that simulates the rules and gameplay of Craps, including dice rolling and statistical tracking of outcomes.

 ## Features
 - **Interactive Gameplay**: Text-based prompts guide the player through the game.